 Instagram requires that an account first gets approved.
 Once that’s taken care of, you can feature products in posts and stories.
 This is a massive improvement over the “See link in profile” method, where brands use their profile link to link to a catalog of sorts.

 That method is, however, the perfect way to make that link work for you.

 We’d still recommend using a tool like Linktree or Shorby to create a customizable landing page.
 We love Shorby as it allows marketers to add their Facebook pixel to this landing page, which means they can create a custom audience they can later retarget.

-If you have more than 10,000 subscribers, your YouTube channel may be eligible for a merch shelf – which is an area where you can showcase up to 12 items under your videos.
+If you have more than 10,000 subscribers, your YouTube channel may be eligible for a merch shelf – which is an area where you can showcase up to 12 items such as branded merchandise under your videos.
 This is customisable per video, but you are limited in the number of items you can stock.

 Snapchat stepped up dynamic product adverts just when the Instagram market had crowded out and the CPM was starting to creep up and hurt return-on-investment.